Community & Environment

 - In response to the Draft Conditions that result if approval is granted

-In June 2019 we referred the Northern and Central Sections of the Bunbury Outer Ring Road project to the Department of the Environment and Energy (DoEE) for assessment under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC).
+In June we referred the Northern and Central sections of the project to the Department of the Environment and Energy (DoEE) for assessment under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC).
+In September, we referred the Southern section.

-In June 2019 we also referred the northern corridor to the Environmental Protection Authority (EPA) for assessment under the Part IV of the Environmental Protection Act.
+In June we also referred the northern section to the Environmental Protection Authority (EPA) for assessment under the Part IV of the Environmental Protection Act.
+In September, we referred the Southern section

 On registration of this referral, the EPA will decide whether to assess the project and, if so, determine the level of assessment that will be applied.
 As part of this decision, the EPA will invite public comments through its consultation hub located on the EPA website .
 Typically, this public comment period is open for 7 days.